evaaaaawu/evaaaaawu.com/src/content/en/react-overview.md

 JSX code is transpiled at build time, with common transpilation tools being Babel and the TypeScript compiler.
 An optimization method for React.createElement during transpilation is calling the \_jsx method of jsx-runtime (supported since React 17).
 Both React.createElement() and \_jsx() are methods for creating React elements, with the difference being that the \_jsx method includes some additional optimizations.
 Note that the \_jsx method of jsx-runtime can only be called through JSX syntax transpilation by a transpiler and cannot be written directly like the React.createElement method.

 When writing JSX syntax, there are some points to note.
-For instance, JSX syntax can only have one node at the first level because a piece of JSX = one call to the React.createElement method, so it only returns "one React element," and one React element represents a tree data structure (which can only have one root node).
+For instance, JSX syntax can only have one node at the first level because a piece of JSX equals one call to the React.createElement method, so it only returns "one React element," and one React element represents a tree data structure (which can only have one root node).
 Therefore, if there are multiple nodes, they need to be wrapped in a common parent element.
 React has created a special built-in element type for this purpose: Fragment, which can serve as a container but doesn't produce a corresponding actual DOM element.
 We typically use the shorthand empty tag <> to express a Fragment-type React element.

 Another point to note is how various data types are handled when used as children of React elements and converted to the DOM: strings are printed directly; numbers are converted to strings and then printed; boolean values of false, null, and undefined are ignored; arrays are flattened into multiple child elements and all printed in sequence; and be careful that objects and functions cannot be converted and will cause errors.